 Before you can install a VPN on your local wi-fi router, you will need to obtain credentials through a service that offers VPN connectivity.

-Check out our reviews of the top VPN service in Canada to find one that’s right for you.
+Check out our reviews of the best VPN service in Canada to find one that’s right for you.

 Step 2: Purchasing a Compatible Router